 The Dome of the United States Capitol in Washington, D.C. is the second dome to sit on top of the building and has been the world’s tallest cast iron dome for 150 years.
-Constructed entirely out of cast and wrought iron, the dome is undergoing a rehabilitation to preserve it into the next century.
-The multi-year project includes the repair of cracks in the exterior skin, arrest of water infiltration and condensation, the abatement of lead paint and the installation of a new bird-proofing system.
+Constructed entirely out of cast and wrought iron, the dome underwent a rehabilitation to preserve it into the next century.
+The multi-year project included the repair of cracks in the exterior skin, arrest of water infiltration and condensation, the abatement of lead paint and the installation of a new bird-proofing system.

 Preserving a National Icon